Jeremy explores many topics as he juggles his passion for writing with his career as a chemical analyst and campus manager.

-Stranger Things, set in the 1980s, offers an enticing show exploring malicious otherwordly entities invading the small town of Hawkins.
-Despite the plot centering around several young teens, the program gravitates towards adults and encompasses many genres including romance, drama, and horror.
+Stranger Things, set in the 1980s, offers an enticing show exploring malicious otherworldly entities invading the small town of Hawkins.
+Despite the plot centering around several young teens, the program gravitates toward adults and encompasses many genres including romance, drama, and horror.
 If you harbor even the slightest bit of interest, I highly recommend the series.

 1. She Chooses Jonathan

 As of this writing, season 2 is the farthest we've gotten into the show.
 And by the end of the second season, Nancy and Steve have broken up, she shares a passionate kiss with Jonathan, and the aftermath of the season implies the two are still going strong with a shared smile at the winter formal.

 Steve seems to still harbor feelings for Nancy, but she chooses Jonathan nonetheless.
 Perhaps the strongest argument for why Nancy should be with Jonathan is that she herself wants to be.

 That said, love triangles offer plenty of drama for fans to revel in (just look at the success of Twilight), and upcoming episodes may complicate matters, but for now, Nancy's choice is clear.